mohamedkhaledmk/Doctor-appointment-booking/README.md

 1. Download the project folder.
 2. Navigate to the `frontend` folder using the terminal or command prompt: `cd frontend`
-3. Run the command `npm start` to start the frontend server.
+3. Run the command `npm run dev` to start the frontend server.

 <span style="color: blue">**Happy Coding!**</span> 😊